IBM/personal-wealth-portfolio-mgt-bot/README.md

 1. Create a `.env` file in the root directory of your clone of the project repository by copying the sample `.env.example` file using the following command:

+**NOTE** Most files systems regard files with a "." at the front as hidden files.
+If you are on a Windows system, you should be able to use either [GitBash](https://git-for-windows.github.io/) or [Xcopy](https://www.microsoft.com/resources/documentation/windows/xp/all/proddocs/en-us/xcopy.mspx?mfr=true)

   ```none
   cp .env.example .env
   ```

-  You will need to update the credentials with the Bluemix credentials for each of the services you created previously.
+  You will need to update the credentials with the Bluemix credentials for each of the services you created in [Step 2](#2-create-bluemix-services).

     The `.env` file will look something like the following: